 Step 3: Gathering of Evidence

-What happens when the VA representative assigned to your claim cannot make a determination decision yet involving your application?
-If your representative needs additional medical evidence before approving or rejecting your disability claim, you’ll receive notice.
-In most cases, you can submit additional medical records as evidence supporting your disability benefits request.
-While this step may go faster if you’re being treated at a VA healthcare facility, private doctors should also know which forms you’ll need to submit this request.
+In most cases, you can submit additional medical records as evidence that supports your claim.
+While this step may go faster if a VA medical facility treats you, private doctors should also know which forms to submit for this request.
 In some cases, you may need to undergo a second medical exam at a VA-approved facility before your claim can move forward.

 Step 4: Review of Evidence